lftraining/lfs482-labs/lab-01-pki-basics/README.md

 ```

 You will be accessing the frontend via ingress by navigating to `https://localhost` in your browser, hence the `fqdn`
 value within the `virtualhost` configuration.
-Note that the `ingress-cert` secret you created is used for inbound TLS,
+Note that the `ingress` secret you created is used for inbound TLS,
-and the [ingress config file](pki-config/ingress.json) you used to create the ingress certificate also contains `localhost` in the `hosts`
+and the [ingress config file](pki-config/ingress.json) you used to create the ingress certificate also contains
-section for the same reason.
-A separate TLS connection from the ingress reverse proxy to the frontend is specified by
+`localhost` in the `hosts` section for the same reason.
+A separate TLS connection from the ingress reverse proxy to the
-including validation for the frontend service using the frontend secret.
-This secret contains a `ca.crt` key, whose
+frontend is specified by including validation for the frontend service using the frontend secret.
+This secret contains
-value is the frontend certificate chain.
+a `ca.crt` key, whose value is the frontend certificate chain.

 Now that the frontend service is up and running, you can build and deploy your backend.
 Take a look at the
 [backend code](backend/main.go), and note the `tlsConfig`: